Chapter 18:

 "As long as we need him, yes."

-"We should really get going now.
+"We should really get a move on.
 I was gone for too long last time, and Lena got suspicious.
-I'll need to get home today, by seven at least."
+I'll need to get home today by seven at least."

-Instead of waiting any longer, Blake opened his door and walked towards the bank.
-And the other two soon followed him.
+Ignoring him, Rin opened his door and walked towards the bank.
+The other two soon followed him.

 Sitting on the desk was a stack of cards, all of them with the same phone number written on it.
 Miles picked one up out of curiosity.